 Set Realistic Goals

 Sometimes customers have unrealistic expectations.
 For instance, they may expect your pallet yard to make a last-minute delivery for no additional charge to a hard-to-reach location.
-While it is in your best interest to provide excellent customer experience, you also need to fully explain why some expectations simply cannot be met.
+While it is in your best interest to provide excellent customer experience, you also need to explain why some expectations simply cannot be met fully.

 Part of managing customer expectations is building trust.
 You can do this by being honest with your customers about what is reasonable and what is not.
 Making promises that you cannot keep will cause customers to take their business elsewhere.
 Instead of promising the impossible, make sure your customers' experiences are positive.
 The last thing they want is negative surprises.